Fusion Mineral Paint provided the paint and supplies for this post. All opinions are my own.

 - It is better to do multiple light coats vs. a couple thick coats.
 When you get too much paint on your brush, it creates brush strokes and an uneven appearance.
 I know that means more time painting, but it’s worth it.

 - Use a high quality brush (even though they’re more expensive).
 Trust me.
-I am always looking for a bargain.
-I love the challenge of a tight budget, but using a high quality paintbrush will make a world of difference.
+I am always looking for a bargain, but using a high quality paintbrush will make a world of difference.
 This paintbrush I was sent is the best I have ever used.

 - Long, even strokes.
 If possible, try to create one long, even stroke from one end of the piece to the other.
 This, again, reduces the appearance of brush strokes and allows for a more even finish.